truenas/documentation/content/CORE/CORETutorials/DirectoryServices/ActiveDirectory.md

 ---
 title: "Setting Up Active Directory"
-description: "Use the AD screen to configure Active Directory (AD) and related service options on your TrueNAS"
+description: "Use the AD screen to configure Active Directory (AD) on your TrueNAS"
 weight: 10
 aliases: /core/directoryservices/activedirectory/
 tags: